Keep building your sensory inclusion skills

 Sensory processing refers to how our body receives and interprets incoming stimuli through our senses.
 It's our brain's way of understanding the world around us and what's happening inside us - and whether to react to or ignore that information.
 (You may also see it referred to as sensory integration.)

 We all experience differences in the way our brain and body deal with sensory input, but some people's differences make everyday activities hard.
-Their sensory processing differences may mean they under or overreact to sensory input.
+Their sensory processing differences may mean they react differently to sensory input.
 It can also mean that they have differences in how they plan and coordinate their movements.

 For some quick definitions of sensory integration and processing needs, have a look at our FAQs here.